 Whilst Ryanair’s current predicament may be unprecedented, route churn is a fact of life for airlines and airports.
 Even in good times, Ryanair is known for its hard-nosed approach to turnover within its network.
-Thankfully, it is possible for airport directors to know if the sword of Damocles is hanging over their heads.
+Thankfully, airport managers can find out if the sword of Damocles is hanging over them.

 Key to Network Grandstand’s benchmarking ability is its AAIndex – a measure of route performance using an A to E index:

-Previous research has shown that 71% of the route legs discontinued by another major LCC at the end of a recent reason had an AAIndex rating of D or E.
+Previous research has shown that 71% of route legs discontinued by another major LCC at the end of a recent season had an AAIndex rating of D or E.

 This is borne out by Ryanair’s most recent cancellations, of which almost 70% of the discontinued route-legs had an AAIndex rate of D or E. This compares to the 74% of Ryanair route legs that achieve the top three categories across the network as a whole.